 Antirequisite: This course is not open to native speakers of Persian.
-Students with Grade 12U Persian or OAC Persian and/or the equivalent are not allowed in this course either.
-Heritage speakers of Persian must consult the Department before registering for this course.
+Students with Grade 12U speakers of Persian must consult the Department before registering for this course.

-Please note: Students are responsible for ensuring that their selection of courses is appropriate and accurately recorded and that all course prerequisites have been successfully completed, and that they are aware of any antirequisite course(s) that they have taken.
+Persian or OAC Persian and/or the equivalent are not allowed in this course either.
+Heritage and accurately recorded and that all course prerequisites have been successfully completed, and that they are aware of any antirequisite course(s) that they have taken.
 If the student does not have the prerequisites for a course, the university reserves the right to remove the student from the course and to delete if from the student's record.
 This decision may not be appealed.
 A student will receive no adjustment to his or her fees in the event that he or she is dropped from a course for failing to have the necessary prerequisites.